timholy/Revise.jl/docs/src/config.md

     and the directory containing the running Julia's `base/`;
   + what you attempted when trying to fix the problem;
   + if possible, your best understanding of why this failed to fix it.
-- `skipping Core.Compiler and stdlibs tests due to lack of git repo`: this likely indicates that you downloaded a Julia binary rather than building Julia from source.
+- `skipping Core.Compiler tests due to lack of git repo`: this likely indicates that you downloaded a Julia binary rather than building Julia from source.
-  While Revise should be able to access the code in `Base`, at the current time it is not possible for Revise to access julia's stdlibs unless you clone Julia's repository and build it from source.
+  While Revise should be able to access the code in `Base` and standard libraries, at the current time it is not possible for Revise to access julia's Core.Compiler module unless you clone Julia's repository and build it from source.
 - `skipping git tests because Revise is not under development`: this warning should be harmless.
 Revise has built-in functionality for extracting source code using `git`, and it uses itself (i.e., its own git repository) for testing purposes.